ligato/docs/docs/plugins/plugin-overview.md

 Implementation of the ACL-based forwarding feature.
 Performs policy-based routing (PBR) where forwarding is performed based on ACL matches rather than destination address prefix.

 More at: [ABF plugin][abf-plugin]

+### IPFIX

+Implementation of VPP IPFIX support for monitoring and exporting flow information.

+More at: [IPFIX plugin][ipfix-plugin]

 ### IPSec plugin